 Introduced our succession plan process for the senior leadership team, the results of which show a clear path for emerging talent to be developed into more senior positions.
 This is supported by a refreshed Personal Development Review (PDR) process.

-Voluntary employee turnover across the Group, including for Executive Directors.
+Voluntary employee turnover is a bonus metric target used across the Group, including for Executive Directors.